netgen-layouts/content-browser-docs/reference/configuration/item_types.rst

 Controls if the tree panel will be displayed or not.

-This configuration can be overriden when calling the dialog.
+This configuration can be overridden when calling the dialog.

 **type**: ``bool``, **required**: No, **default**: ``true``